Please join now or renew your membership to GALA!!

 Please join or renew your membership today!
-The membership form can be found in the FEBRUARY newsletter or you can fill out the online membership form and submit payment by check or through PayPal.
+The membership form can be found in the current newsletter or you can fill out the online membership form and submit payment by check or through PayPal.
 Thanks for your support!

 GALA Statement on Orlando Shooting